Proposed merger between Union Pacific and Norfolk Southern: Regulatory process

-The proposed merger is under review by the Surface Transportation Board, a U.S. government agency that regulates railroads.
+The proposed merger is under review by the Surface Transportation Board (STB), a U.S. government agency that regulates railroads.
 The review will look at how the merger might affect competition, service, safety, and the public, with input from different groups.
-This is the first major rail merger to be evaluated under the STB’s 2001 merger rules, which require that Class I railroad mergers enhance competition, not just maintain it, and serve the public interest.
+This is the first major rail merger to be evaluated under the STB's 2001 merger rules, which require that Class I railroad mergers enhance competition, not just maintain it, and serve the public interest.

 The regulatory review began with a notice of intent, which the STB acknowledged receiving on July 30, 2025.
-This filing gives Union Pacific and Norfolk Southern three to six months to submit a formal merger application, which they plan to file by January 29, 2026.
-Once submitted, the STB will check if the application is complete and set a timeline for its review.
-The approval process is expected to be completed by early 2027.
+This filing gave Union Pacific and Norfolk Southern three to six months to submit a formal merger application, which was filed on December 19, 2025.
+The STB will set a timeline for its review.
+The STB rejected the application on January 16, 2026, requesting additional information.
+Union Pacific and Norfolk Southern submitted an amended application on April 30, 2026, which was accepted by the STB on May 28, 2026, in abeyance with a request for additional information.

 A key feature of the proposed merger is that it does not use a voting trust (a voting trust is a setup where shareholders temporarily transfer their stock and voting rights to a trustee, usually for a set period of time).
-Unlike some past rail mergers, this deal won’t be paid for until the STB approves it.
+Unlike some past rail mergers, this deal will not be paid for until the STB approves it.
 The chief financial officers of Union Pacific and Norfolk Southern said a voting trust might complicate and delay the deal, and that they prefer to file a full merger application to show it will boost competition and serve the public.

 The merger agreement requires Union Pacific to pay Norfolk Southern $2.5 billion if the STB rejects the deal or adds conditions that make it impossible to complete.
-The STB currently has two Democratic and two Republican members, with a fifth seat awaiting appointment by President Trump.
+The STB currently has one Democratic and three Republican members.
+The fifth seat is currently vacant and awaiting appointment by President Trump after he fired STB member Robert Primus in August 2025.